How to Join a 4-H Club

 - If your child will be a Cloverbud (age five as of Jan.
 1 of the current year and enrolled in kindergarten), be sure to select a club that accepts members within your child’s age range.
 4-H project members must be age eight as of Jan.
 1 of the current year and enrolled in third grade.

-- Look for a club that allows members to take the types of projects your family is interested in (non-animal projects, sewing, livestock, dogs, horses, shooting sports1).
+- Look for a club that supports members taking the types of projects your family is interested in (non-animal projects, sewing, livestock, dogs, horses, shooting sports1).

 - Once you’ve selected a club, make it official and enjoy the experience!
-Be sure to complete the annual enrollment forms with your new 4-H club.
+Be sure to complete the online enrollment by following your club leader's instructions.

 If you can’t find a 4-H club that fits your family’s needs, maybe you should consider starting a club of your own!
 Contact Beth Boomershine for more information on how to become a 4-H volunteer club advisor and starting your own club.
 It’s an extremely rewarding experience!

 Youth are eligible for 4-H membership as a Cloverbud when a child is age five as of Jan.
 1 of the current year and is enrolled in kindergarten.
 Click here for more information about the Cloverbud program.
 Youth are eligible for membership in the 4-H club program when a child is at least age eight as of Jan.
 1 of the current year and is enrolled in third grade.
 Ohio 4-H membership ends Dec.
 31 of the year in which an individual becomes 19-years-old.
 Membership begins when an eligible individual is enrolled in a club or group that operates within the scope of Ohio State University Extension and is under the direction of a trained adult who has completed the Ohio State University Extension volunteer selection process.